Sviatlana Sakhanenka

-Sviatlana Sakhanenka (born 26 October 1989) is a Belarusian visually impaired cross-country skier and biathlete.
+Sviatlana Sakhanenka (born 26 October 1989) is a Belarusian visually impaired Para cross-country skier and biathlete.
 She made her Paralympic debut during the 2018 Winter Paralympics and she competed in the biathlon and cross-country skiing events.

 Sviatlana Sakhanenka clinched her maiden gold medal in her Paralympic career after clinching the medal in the 15km free visually impaired cross-country event during the 2018 Winter Paralympics. and followed it up with another gold medal in the Cross-country skiing by claiming a gold medal in the women's 1.5km sprint classical cross-country skiing event.
 She also claimed a bronze medal in the women's 6km visually impaired biathlon event at the 2018 Winter Paralympics.

 She won the gold medal in the women's 10 km visually impaired cross-country skiing event at the 2021 World Para Snow Sports Championships held in Lillehammer, Norway.
 She also won the gold medal in the women's long-distance visually impaired cross-country skiing event.